jantulu/YotoPodcast/README.md

 1. Go to https://yoto.dev
 2. Create a developer account
-3. Register a new application
+3. Register a new application (public, no secret)
-4. Copy your Client ID and Client Secret
+4. Copy your Client ID
 5. Set the redirect URI to `http://localhost:3000/callback`

 ### Environment Variables